What is Regression in Psychology?

 Oftentimes, life does not turn out the way that we plan.
 Strategic decisions, calculated movements, and premeditated events can turn out much differently than we expect, rendering us bewildered, overwhelmed, and downright stressed.
 How we handle this stress is indicative of our personalities, our resilience, and the strength of our coping mechanisms.
 Ideally, we would simply reach into our trusty bag and whip out the perfect coping strategy every time a problem came around.
 However, it is not that easy and instead, we are left to cope and defend ourselves as best as we can.

 Sigmund Freud, also known as the “Father of Psychoanalysis,” was an Austrian neurologist who established psychoanalytic theory in the late 19th century.
-Psychoanalysis is a clinical method for healing the human psyche and comprises a theory of behavior and personality.
-Psychoanalysis presented the notion of defense mechanisms, psychological strategies that guard an individual against distressing thoughts when they have ineffective methods of coping.
+Psychoanalysis is a clinical method for healing the human psyche and comprises a theory of behavior and personality, most commonly practiced via the therapeutic modality known as psychodynamic therapy.
+Psychoanalysis presents the notion of defense mechanisms, psychological strategies that guard an individual against distressing thoughts when they have ineffective methods of coping.
 One such defense mechanism is regression.

 What Does Regressive Behavior Look Like?